ancientlives/library/notes/art/Readme.txt

-### Readme - Art
+### Readme - Notes - Art

-Welcome to the Notes - Art directory

-This directory is intended to store notes, thoughts, reports, articles...
+This directory is intended to store notes, thoughts, reports, articles, and general information regarding art history.

 It is intentionally broad in its scope.